CNAG-Biomedical-Informatics/pheno-ranker/README.md

 # HOW TO RUN PHENO-RANKER

-For executing pheno-ranker you will need a PXF or BFF file(s) in JSON format.
+For executing pheno-ranker you will need a PXF/BFF file(s) in JSON|YAML format.
 The reference cohort must be a JSON array, where each individual data are consolidated in one object.

 There are three modes of operation:

 - Intra-cohort:

-    With `--r` argument
+    With `--r` argument and 1 cohort.

+- Inter-cohort:

+    With `--r` and multiple cohort files.
+It can be used in combination with `--append-prefixes` to add prefixes to each individual id.

 - Patient:

-    WIth `-r` reference cohort and `--t` patient data
+    With `-r` reference cohort(s) and `--t` patient data.

-- Inter-cohort:

-    With `--cohorts` and a list of the cohort files

 **Examples:**